RahilOp/OtsukaAGI-The-Werewolves-of-Millers-Hollow/README.md

 ### OtsukaAGI - Agent
 ### Components present in the Agent:
 __Memory:__ Based on the modified GameGenerativeMemory class inherited from Langchain. <br>
-* LLM: the engine which the agent uses to respond
+* llm: the engine which the agent uses to respond
+* memory_retreiver: the retreiver which extracts information from the memory of the agent
+* verbose: extra details with respect to the response of the LLM
+* reflection_threshold: the threshold for the generations of reflections based on the memory of the agent
+* file_path: path for the file which contains the memory of the agent which can be used for various purposes

 __Person:__ Based on the modified GameGenerativeAgent class inherited from Langchain. <br>
-* name: Name of the agent
+* name: name of the agent
-* age: Age of the agent as an integer
+* age: age of the agent as an integer
 * traits: traits of the agent
 * status: agent's current situation or status
 * memory_retreiver: the retreiver which extracts information from the memory of the agent